k-shushh/IntrusionDetection-ML/README.md

-# IntrusionDetection-ML

-Cyber Security Threat Classification Using Machine Learning
+# Cyber Security Threat Classification Using Machine Learning

 📌 Project Overview
 This project focuses on classifying cybersecurity threats using **Machine Learning**.
 The goal is to preprocess a given dataset, train multiple ML models, and evaluate their effectiveness in detecting and categorizing network intrusions.